hoernsten/lxd/README.md

 groups $USER | grep -o lxd
 ```

-To create a new container, run ct-create.
+To create a new container, run *ct create <container name>*.
 You’ll be asked whether you want to run the configuration script during the creation process, which is something you’ll probably want to do, but this is not required to create the container.

 ```
-ct-create ct1
+ct create ct1
 ```

 I recommend finishing the container creation process by creating a snapshot immediately after.